Amar1729/wp/README.md

 - handles different wallpapers on different desktops/monitors
 - handles reloading colors from current or other space
 - can update transparency (iterm2)
-- todo - port functionality - can pixelate the terminal (iterm2)
+- can pixelate the terminal based on the current wallpaper (iterm2)

 This script facilitates something like an Ubersicht bar that can be different colors on different spaces, or simple terminal windows whose colors match the background.